wendyyng/wendyyng/README.md

 -->

 <div align="justify">
-  My name is Wendy and I am passionate about learning and using programming skills to solve real-life problems.
-My goal for this year is to land my first developer job!
+  My name is Wendy and right now my focus is to learn everything that is related to Web Development 🖥️
   </div>

 <!--### ⚡ Fun fact: